About the Department

 - Nanoscale Science and Engineering Center (NSEC)

 Research in the Department is frequently interdisciplinary in nature thus the Department has strong links to the: Astronomy, Biophysics, Chemistry and Chemical Biology, and Molecular and Cellular Biology departments.
-The Department shares a particularly close relationship with the Division of Engineering and Applied Science where crosscutting research in computational physics, electrical engineering and nanotechnology is ongoing.
+The Department shares a particularly close relationship with the John A. Paulson School of Engineering and Applied Sciences, where crosscutting research in computational physics, electrical engineering and nanotechnology is ongoing.

 The Harvard Physics Department also has a close relationship with MIT which is perhaps best represented by the Harvard/MIT Center for Ultracold Atoms.

-With more than 50 affiliated faculty members and 200 graduate students and 250 undergraduates the Physics Department has a lively intellectual environment, and emphasis is placed on teaching and preparing undergraduates to be at the forefront of the next generation of physicists.
+With more than 40 affiliated faculty members, 150 undergraduates, 200 graduate students, and 120 postdoctoral fellows, the Physics Department has a lively intellectual environment, and emphasis is placed on teaching and preparing students to be at the forefront of the next generation of physicists.